cnabio/duffle/docs/103-bundle-runtime.md

 The main entry point of a CNAB bundle is located at `/cnab/app/run`.
 When a compliant driver executes a CNAB bundle, it _must_ execute the `/cnab/app/run` tool.
 In addition, images used as invocation images _should_ also default to running `/cnab/app/run`.
 For example, a `Dockerfile`'s `exec` array must point to this entry point.

+> A fixed location for the `run` tool is mandated because not all image formats provide an equivalent method for starting an application.
+A client implementation of CNAB may access the image and directly execute the path `/cnab/app/run`.

 ### Injecting Data Into the Invocation Image

 CNAB allows injecting data into the invocation image in two ways: